fractastical/ar/README.md

 =======

 _Nu_ is an Arc compiler which is derived from _ar_, but differs significantly in certain ways.
-Large chunks of the compiler were copied from _ar_, but most of it was written by me.
+Some parts of the compiler were copied from _ar_, but most of it was written by me.

   * [New features added in Nu (not found in Arc 3.1 or ar)][new]